What is Finch app? What parents need to know

 How it works

-Once this assessment is completed, the user will be presented with a daily plan which includes easy goals such as drinking water, brushing teeth and doing something that makes them happy.
+The app then presents users with a daily plan which includes easy goals such as drinking water, brushing teeth and doing something that makes them happy.
 These are simple goals but can be useful for children who might otherwise neglect some self-care tasks like teeth brushing.

 Users can become friends with other users and share their goals and progress with them.
-There is no option to message other users though, so this is quite a safe approach to friends in an app.
+There is no option to message other users though, so this is quite a safe approach to friends in the app.

 Finch parental controls